Lessons in Chemistry (novel): Critical reception

-Lessons in Chemistry was named the Barnes & Noble book of the year in 2022.
+Lessons in Chemistry was named the Barnes & Noble Book of the Year in 2022.
 In 2023, it was the most borrowed book from several public libraries.
 It was also one of the most borrowed titles for 2024.

 It won the German Independent Booksellers Favorite book of the Year (Das Lieblingsbuch der Unabhängigen Buchhandlungen 2022), the Hay Festival Book of the Year 2022, Dymocks Book of the Year 2022 (Australia), Goodreads Choice Awards – Best Debut 2022, and many other honors.
+It was number 5 on ABC Radio's Best 100 Books of the 21st Century list, and was chosen by readers of The New York Times as one of the best 100 books of the 21st century.
+It was also chosen as one of the best books of the decade on Goodreads.

 Stephanie Merritt of The Guardian praised the author's ability in creating a "richly comic novel around a character who is entirely deadpan" and called the book "a polished, funny, thought-provoking story, wearing its research lightly but confidently, and with sentences so stylishly turned it’s hard to believe it’s a debut" but holding a few flaws common in debut novels, including an unfocused narrative perspective.
 Karen Heller writing for The Washington Post called the book an "indelible assemblage of stubborn, idiosyncratic characters" and that there was an "infectious absurdity" to the book and its protagonist.
 In an article for The New York Times, Elisabeth Egan called the book "irresistible, satisfying and full of fuel" and added that "feminism is the catalyst" of the book.
 Michael Byers from Cascadia Daily News wrote that the "heroine is brave, original and completely unafraid" and that the reasons for the book's success are clear.
 Francesca Peacock in Literary Review called the book "witty, fast-paced, and unabashedly amusing."
 Kirkus Reviews said that "a more adorable plea for rationalism and gender equality would be hard to find."

-Pippa Bailey writing for the New Statesman criticizes the book, writing that the book was written "craftlessly" with the plot being "predictable".
-Bailey opined that the final plot twist was rushed and the character writing seemed monotone, concluding with "Lessons in Chemistry is ultimately a work of fantasy.
-Elizabeth Zott, our great realist, would hate it."